francescolupi/ArchetypeAPP/README.md

 structured and automated approach for processing educational and occupational data sources that evolve over time.
 This study aims to enhance the definition of professional figures in engineering by automating archetype definitions through text mining and adopting a more objective and structured methodology based on topic modeling.
-This will expand the use of archetypes as a common language, bridging the gap between educational and occupational frameworks by providing a unified and up-todate engineering professional figure tailored to a specific period, specialization type, and level.
+This will expand the use of archetypes as a common language, bridging the gap between educational and occupational frameworks by providing a unified and up-to-date engineering professional figure tailored to a specific period, specialization type, and level.
 We validate the automatically defined industrial engineer archetype against our previously manually defined profile.
 The prototype software for archetype generation that we have developed is publicly available online at